AFRICA TWIN INDEX PAGE

 - Lighter balancer shafts

 - Redesigned passenger pegs

 - Coated fork tubes (seals are leak-prone; one of mine was repaired prior to delivery

 - New exhaust

-They say it was the power lost from attaining Euro 5 compliance which saw the AT become an 1100 for 2020.
-The 11’s additional power is negligible but obviously, there’s more than enough to do what it needs to do.
+They say it was the power lost from attaining Euro 5 compliance which saw the AT grow to an 1100 for 2020.
+The 11’s additional power is negligible but obviously, there’s more than enough to do what needs to be done.
 Let’s just hope the fuel economy from the 18.9-litre tank is tolerable.
 My one-litre AT also has a modern array of electronic riding aids and modes about which, like many old-school know-alls, I’m still a little ambivalent.
 Riding and fiddling will be believing.

-The ex-School bikes came with Metzeler Karoo 3 tyres (right) with a spacey tread I’m not convinced by for road longevity and sideways dirt-grip.
-There looks like 3000 miles left in the back but I have a set of Michelin Anakee Adventure 90/10 tyres to try.
+The ex-School bikes came with Metzeler Karoo 3 tyres (right) with a spaced-out tread I’m not convinced by for road longevity and sideways dirt-grip.
+There looks like 3000 miles left in the back but I have a set of Michelin Anakee Adventure 90/100 tyres to try.

 Other than that, it will be the usual set up for gravel travelling, but with less to do than usual.
 You get that when you buy a proper bike.